Escondido Burglary Attorney

 Some common defenses against burglary charges may include the following:

-• Lack of Intent: If it can be proven that you did not have the intent to commit theft or a felony when entering the premises, it may be a valid defense.
+- Lack of Intent: If it can be proven that you did not have the intent to commit theft or a felony when entering the premises, it may be a valid defense.

-• Lack of Evidence: Your attorney may challenge the prosecution's evidence and argue that they cannot prove your guilt beyond a reasonable doubt.
+- Lack of Evidence: Your attorney may challenge the prosecution's evidence and argue that they cannot prove your guilt beyond a reasonable doubt.

-• Consent: If you had permission to enter the premises, it could be a valid defense against burglary charges.
+- Consent: If you had permission to enter the premises, it could be a valid defense against burglary charges.

-• Mistaken Identity: If you doubt your identity as the perpetrator, your attorney can challenge the accuracy of witness testimony or surveillance footage.
+- Mistaken Identity: If you doubt your identity as the perpetrator, your attorney can challenge the accuracy of witness testimony or surveillance footage.

-• Fourth Amendment Violation: Your attorney may investigate whether law enforcement violated your Fourth Amendment rights during the investigation, such as an unlawful search or seizure.
+- Fourth Amendment Violation: Your attorney may investigate whether law enforcement violated your Fourth Amendment rights during the investigation, such as an unlawful search or seizure.

 Understanding the difference between burglary and shoplifting is crucial for anyone facing criminal charges.
-Burglary is defined as entering a structure with the intent to commit a crime, typically theft.
+Burglary is defined as entering a structure intending to commit a crime, typically theft.
 This can include homes, businesses, and other buildings, regardless of whether force is used to gain entry.
 The key element of burglary is the unlawful entry and the intent to commit a crime inside, making it a more serious offense.

 On the other hand, shoplifting is a specific form of theft that occurs in retail environments.
-It involves entering a store during business hours with the intent to steal merchandise.
+It involves entering a store during business hours intending to steal merchandise.
 While shoplifting is technically a type of burglary, it is usually classified under a different legal framework, often resulting in lesser penalties.
 In California, for example, shoplifting involves stealing items worth $950 or less from a store, which is typically treated as a misdemeanor unless the individual has prior convictions or specific circumstances that elevate the charge.

 At Sterger Law Group, we protect your rights, provide aggressive legal representation, and strive for the most favorable resolution possible.
 We will listen to your side of the story, assess your case, and outline the best action to defend your rights.
 Your future is at stake, and we are here to help you every step of the way.
 Reach out to Sterger Law Group today, and let our Escondido burglary attorney fight for your freedom and future.